-The Board is responsible for the Company’s internal control and risk management, and believes that the Company’s systems are appropriate given the extent and nature of the Company’s activities.
-A project has been initiated to improve the Company’s internal control environment to a more formalized level.
+The board is responsible for the Company’s internal control and risk management and believes that the Company’s systems are appropriate given the extent and nature of the Company’s activities.
 The system contributes to control characterised by integrity and ethical attitudes throughout the organisation.
-It is based on the Company’s guidelines for business standard and corporate social responsibility.
+It is based on the Company’s guidelines for business standards and corporate social responsibility.

-The Board reviews the Company’s risk matrix four times a year and the internal control arrangements at least once a year, the latter together with the Company’s auditor.
+The board reviews the Company’s risk matrix four times a year and the internal control arrangements at least once a year, preferably together with the Company’s auditor.

 About the system

-Governing documents, code of conduct, company principles (including corporate social responsibility), policies, guidelines and process descriptions are documented and electronically available to the Company’s employees through the Company’s global integrated management system.
+Governing documents, code of conduct, company principles (including corporate social responsibility), policies, guidelines, and process descriptions are documented and electronically available to the Company’s employees through the Company’s global integrated management system.
 Various internal control activities give management assurance that the internal control of financial systems is working adequately and according to management’s expectations.
-These controls will be further improved through a project initiated in 2019.

 The Company’s internal control is a process designed to provide reasonable assurance of: